 It is important to understand that developmentally a premature baby is not the same as a full term newborn.
 Their immature nervous system is still wired to amplify input and is extremely sensitive and even the simple things like sound, touch, sights, and movement can be very stressful.
 Preterm babies have trouble making sense of the outside the womb world as their immature brains do not yet have the ability to pay attention to some things and ignore others and therefore become overwhelmed easily by many forms of stimulation at one time.
 Normal activity levels that a full term baby would have no trouble with, such as rocking, talking, and feeding at the same time; is very stressful, overwhelming and even intolerable to the premature baby.

-Preterm babies develop differently from full term infants just as your baby’s behavior, responsiveness to stimulation and the environment will differ based on their gestational age.
+Preterm babies develop differently than full term infants; just as your baby’s behavior, responsiveness to stimulation, and the environment will differ based on their gestational age.
 It is very important to be aware of your baby specific stage of development so you can be responsive and understanding of their specific needs as they relate to their newly corrected gestational age and stage.
 Remember that your baby wasn’t supposed to be born yet, so be patient and understanding and provide the best emotional and physical support you can, as you help your baby develop and grow towards their journey to home.

 Micro preemies:(Babies born 22-25 weeks of age and/or weighing less than 800 grams) Preemies born less than 26 weeks gestation have extremely immature nervous systems and will not show much outward response to stimulation but internally they may respond negatively.
 Because their nervous system is very immature they will have fluctuations in their heart rate, blood pressure, temperature and oxygen levels when they are moved, touched, or overstimulated by lights, and loud sounds.
 You may have little physical interaction with your baby during these early days but your presence and the gentle sound of your voice will be reassuring to your baby.